 The above scenarios exploit the combination of Cellular and GPS positioning data (Hybrid positioning) to deliver better results than GPS technology could accomplish alone:

 - Positioning performance can be improved and extended to areas where GPS satellite signals are 100% blocked, especially within buildings

 - Eliminate “no‑fix” scenarios by providing at least an approximate fix wherever cell phone coverage is available

 - Overcome GPS jamming scenarios to improve antitheft system performance

 Download the CellLocate Product Summary.

-u‑blox‘ CellLocate cellular positioning technology is an embedded feature implemented in u‑blox SARA/LEON 2.5G and LISA 3.75G wireless modem families.
+u‑blox's CellLocate cellular positioning technology is an embedded feature implemented in u‑blox SARA 2G and LISA/SARA 3G cellular modem families.
 Download the whitepaper: "Hybrid Positioning and CellLocate".